validatedid/vidchain-doc/tutorial.md

 4. Finally, the user presents this credential to his university in order to get a discount.

 ### Demo example: Issuing our first credential
 For the sake of the Tutorial we’ll use the built-in liveliness detection to create a *Verifiable ID* from within the VIDwallet.

-To do so, open the VIDwallet, and select the (+) icon on the top right corner, and then ID Card icon.
+To do so,

+1. open the VIDwallet, and select the (+) icon on the top right corner, and then ID Card icon.
-Follow the steps to verify your ID and at the end you will receive your first verifiable credential!
+1. Follow the steps to verify your ID and at the end you will receive your first verifiable credential!

-Then we will login into a fake Government site and issue a credential to the authenticated user.
+1. Then we will login into a fake Government site and issue a credential to the authenticated user.

 ## Authenticating users with OIDC flow

 You will need to configure your web application to initiate an OpenID Connect flow towards VIDchain’s OpenID provider, and set up a callback URL to receive the Authorization Code and request the id_token.

+> OpenID Discovery URL
+> You can set up your OIDC client by using OIDC Discovery to: `https://api.vidchain.net/.> well-known/openid-configuration`

 ?> NOTE: We strongly recommend the use of an OpenID client library like AppAuth-JS or JSO-OAuth2.
 Alternatively, you can find a comprehensive list of other certified products on the OpenID website: https://openid.net/developers/certified/ or in https://oauth.net/code/

-### Flow from a web application on a desktop browser
+### Flow from a web application

 The flow itself works as follows: